openbaton/integration-tests/README.md

 Then use a terminal to navigate into the project's root directory and execute the command *./integration-tests.sh compile*.

 In case you plan to use scenarios which are instantiating Containers on Docker, you can use the following example vim file if the Docker daemon is running on the same machine.
 Make sure that the used MongoDB image [mongo:latest][mongo-image] is available on the Docker machine.
+Also be sure to build the two iperf containers as described in the [documentation][openbaton-docker-tutorial]
 ```json
 {
   "name": "vim-instance",